2016-2018 Student Animal Legal Defense Fund Program Guide: Captive Wild Animals

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is an international treaty adopted by the U.S. in 1975 that regulates wildlife trade for all joined nations.
 It prohibits the trade in living or dead wildlife for some endangered species and bans the import of certain species for commercial purposes.
 The Endangered Species Act (ESA) protects fish, mammals, birds, and plants listed as threatened or endangered in the U.S. and beyond.
 It outlines procedures for federal agencies to follow regarding listed species, as well as criminal and civil penalties for violations.
 Neither law, however, directly addresses living conditions for captive animals.

 Although strong state laws have been a useful way to protect exotic animals, some states offer little to no protection for captive wild animals.
 Some states require licenses, and others have bans on owning and displaying captive animals, but some have few guidelines at all.
 Some states ban the private possession of large cats, wolves, bears, dangerous reptiles, and most nonhuman primates.
-No state law prohibits circuses or any specific species from being involved in performance.
+Illinois is the only state that prohibits circuses or any specific species from being involved in performances.

 Increasingly, local jurisdictions are adopting ordinances that ban or restrict the display of captive wild animals, and some cities prohibit circuses.
 Local laws are often most effective in governing the private possession of exotic animals.